 Have you ever considered a career in archival work?
 This week, we're publishing a two-part post by Dr. Greg Bradsher remembering one of NARA's archivists.
 The National Archives and Records Administration has been very fortunate to have among its ranks many “giants” of the archival profession.
 It has also had its share of interesting characters.
 Leonard … Continue reading Remembering Leonard A. Rapport (1913-2008)

-Welcome to our newest venture, where we, members of the Textual Archives staff, will share our reference and processing experiences with you.
+By Robin Waldman Welcome to our newest venture, where we, members of the Textual Archives staff, will share our reference and processing experiences with you.
 Did you ever wonder how our records come to be processed, or what steps are involved?
-Did you ever ponder all the places a piece of paper has been before that moment in which … Continue reading Of paper cuts and daydreams
+Did you ever ponder all the places a piece of paper has been before that … Continue reading Of paper cuts and daydreams